About the Program

 Faster path to therapies for rare childhood cancers

-Measured by research time saved, workflow improvements, papers co-authored, and reusable tools that compound across studies.
+Measured by grants awarded, translational milestones reached, research time saved, workflow improvements, and papers co-authored.
 Over 3–5 years: meaningful contributions to clinical pathways for rare pediatric cancers.

 We are early.
 Our goal at this stage is not to make broad claims, but to demonstrate measurable improvements in how research moves forward.
 Each project creates value beyond a single engagement through reusable tools and systems.